r-amaro/SarcasmSimulator/README.md

 There is a quick simulated conversation with "Alex", try and be nice.

-The source code is found in the SarcasmSimulator folder as the Program.cs file.
+The source code is found in the SarcasmSim folder as the Program.cs file.